 Hostels - we can give you a list of hostels that may be able to accommodate you.
 Each hostel has its own criteria which is detailed on the list.
 Please check the criteria before calling.

 SPEAR - a charity that helps rough sleepers to access accommodation and other practical help.
-You can come to see someone at their drop in service every Tuesday from 2-4pm at the Civic Offices.
+You can come to see someone at their drop in service on Thursday 13th June from 12-2pm and then every Wednesday after that from 2-4pm at the Civic Offices.

 StreetLink - If you are unable to find a bed for the night, please contact StreetLink on 0300 500 0914 or via www.streetlink.co.uk so StreetLink can alert local outreach services.
 You will need to let them know exactly where you are going to be sleeping so they can come and find you to offer assistance.
 Whilst every effort will be made to find you somewhere to stay, it is not always guaranteed.